 Significant recent cases include the Supreme Court decisions on proprietary rights in bribes received by fiduciaries (FHR v.
 Mankarious), the effect of illegality on property transactions (Patel v.
 Mirza), and the rights of disinherited family members in a deceased’s estate (Ilott v.
 The Blue Cross).
 Other chancery cases that have hit the press include the unsuccessful claim of a lottery winner’s son to an increased share of his father’s £101m winnings, and the dispute between London restaurateur Des Gunewardena and his former business partner Sir Terence Conran.

 Is chancery law recession-proof?

 Chancery practice is broad enough to weather most economic downturns, both because it is to an extent countercyclical (so insolvency and mortgagerelated work picks up during recessions) and because it is often a poor economic climate that provides the trigger for clients to resort to litigation in the first place.
 There is virtually no publically funded chancery work, but plenty of opportunities for pro bono work: for one example, see the Chancery Bar Association’s CLIPS scheme.

 What sort of work does a pupil in chancery law do?

 Chancery pupils can expect to work regular, ordinary working hours – around 9.00 am to 6.00 pm depending on the chambers.
 Most of their time is likely to be spent in chambers, working on whatever their supervisor happens to be dealing with at any given time.
 A few sets provide small pieces of advocacy work for second-six pupils; others may provide advocacy exercises assessed in-house.

 Good chancery barristers have...

-JONATHAN HILLIARD is a barrister at WILBERFORCE CHAMBERS.
-He graduated with a degree in law from the University of Cambridge in 2001 and was called to the Bar in 2003.
+OLIVER PHILLIPS is a barrister at MAITLAND CHAMBERS.
+He graduated from the University of Cambridge with a degree in classics and was called to the Bar in 2009.